Lee-Yang-Fisher zeros for DHL and 2D rational dynamics, II. Global Pluripotential Interpretation: Fatou and Julia sets and the measure of maximal entropy

 For a rational map $R:\CP^n \ra \CP^n$, the {\em Fatou set} $F_R$ is defined to be the maximal open set on which the iterates $\{R^m\}$ are well-defined and form a normal family.
 The complement of the Fatou set is the {\it Julia set} $J_R$.

-If $R$ is dominant and has no collapsing varieties, Lemma \ref{LEM:DOMINANT} gives that $R$ is locally surjective (except at indeterminate points), so that the Fatou set is forward invariant and consequently, the Julia set is backward invariant.
+If $R$ is dominant and has no collapsing varieties, Lemma~A.1 from \cite{BLR1} gives that $R$ is locally surjective (except at indeterminate points), so that the Fatou set is forward invariant and consequently, the Julia set is backward invariant.

-If $R$ has indeterminate points, then, according to this definition they are in $J_R$.
+If $R$ has indeterminate points, then according to this definition they are in $J_R$.
 In this case, $F_R$ and $J_R$ are not typically totally invariant.
 One can see this by blowing up an indeterminate point and observing that the image of the resulting exceptional divisor typically intersects $F_R$.
-Moreover, if $R$ is not algebraically stable, then any curve $C$ that is mapped by some iterate to the indeterminacy points is in $J_R$.
+Note also that any algebraic curve $A$ that is mapped by some iterate of $R$ to an indeterminate point (such a curve exists iff $R$ is not algebraically stable) is in $J_R$.

 \msk The Migdal-Kadinoff renormalization $\Rmig$ is not locally surjective at any $x~\in~\Ltwo~\sm~\Lzero$.
-More specifically, if $U$ is a small neighborhood of $x$ that avoids $\Lzero$, then since any point of $\Lzero \sm \{\FIXmig_0\}$ only has preimages in $\Lzero$.
-However, we still have the desired invariance:
+More specifically, if $N$ is a small neighborhood of $x$ that avoids $\Lzero$, then